1 Of Me Amazon FBA Success Stories: How I Sold $40,639 Worth of Physical Products in 30 Days

 Let's jump right into it, shall we?
 My revenue number from my physical products on Amazon are below, then we can discuss what's been going on with the business.

-Here’s a recent screenshot showing the earnings over the past 30 days:
+Here's a screenshot from the Amazon seller app showing the earnings over the past 30 days

-I am as floored as you might be when seeing this revenue screenshot, but it’s true.
+I am as floored as you might be when seeing this revenue screenshot from the Amazon seller app, but it's true.
 My Amazon FBA business sold $40,639.60 worth of product in 30 days!

 What about profits?

-Having revenues of over $40,000 does not mean I put that much into my bank account.
-When you factor in manufacturing costs, shipping costs, returns, amazon fees, and more…the actual net profit is much less.
+Having revenues of over $40,000 does not mean I put that much into my business account though.
+When you factor in manufacturing costs, shipping costs, returns, amazon fees, and more…the actual net profit an Amazon seller takes home is much less.

-Without getting overly detailed or exact, the net profit is right around 35 to 40%.
-This means the net profit from my Amazon FBA business in the past 30 days was around $14,223 to 16,225.
-Again, this isn’t exact…but it’s going to be fairly close to that.
-(I haven’t had a chance to do full accounting, so that’s why these numbers are rough).
+Without getting overly detailed or exact, the net profit from my private label Amazon sales is right around 35 to 40%.
+This means the net profit from my Amazon FBA business in the past 30 days was around $14,223 to $16,225.
+Again, this isn't exact…but it's going to be fairly close to that.
+(I haven't had a chance to do full accounting, so that's why these numbers are rough).
+Still, not bad for 1 month.

-Calculating the net profit is actually quite difficult to do on an ongoing basis due to returns, promotions, and constantly reinvesting in new inventory.
-Oh, and I also change the pricing on my products throughout the month to test different price points.
+Calculating the net profit is actually quite difficult for Amazon sellers to do on an ongoing basis though due to returns, promotions, and constantly reinvesting in new inventory.
+Oh, and like other any new Amazon seller, I also change the pricing on my products throughout the month to test different price points.

 I now have 5 products up and selling on Amazon.
-Below is the rough profit margin I earn on each product.
+Each help me grow my successful Amazon business.
+And below is the rough profit margin I earn on each product.

 Overall, I'm really happy with revenue and profits generated with this business!
 Can you believe that I've only been doing this for 6 months?

-I listed my very first product for sale in March 2015, and now just six months later I’m pulling in $40k per month.
-This is by far the fastest growing business I’ve ever started (although still not the biggest).
+I listed my very first product for sale in March 2015, and just six months later I was pulling in $40k per month.
+I'm living proof that this is a viable business model.
+And this is by far the fastest growing business I've ever started (although still not the biggest).

 I'm already very impressed with how quickly this business has grown; however, the potential for growth is still significant.